jerbarnes/semeval22_structured_sentiment/README.md

 | [Darmstadt_unis](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2448) | English | 2803 | 86 | 1119 | 1119 |

 ### Cross-lingual
 This track will explore how well models can generalize across languages.
 The test data will be the `MultiBooked Datasets (Catalan and Basque)` and the `OpeNER Spanish` dataset.
-For training, you can use any of the other datasets, as well as any other resource that does not come directly from the test datasets.
+For training, you can use any of the other datasets, as well as any other resource that does not contain sentiment annotations in the target language.

+This setup is often known as zero-shot cross-lingual transfer and we will assume that all submissions follow this format.

 ## Evaluation